Skip to main content

 • Vaultwarden - An unofficial Bitwarden compatible server written in Rust.

-My compose.yaml makes use of profiles to make it easier to deploy only specific services.
-A profile is a group of services that are related to each other.
+There are also profiles that are a group of services that are related to each other.
 For example, the stremio profile contains services that are related to Stremio.

-The profiles are as follows:
+The grouped profiles are as follows:

 • stremio